-The recoverable amounts of the investments in subsidiaries are determined based on the estimated fair value of the subsidiaries.
+The recoverable amounts of the investments in subsidiaries are determined based on the estimated fair value of the underlying assets and liabilities of the subsidiaries.
+The fair value measurement was categorized as a Level 3 in the fair value hierarchy based on the inputs to the valuation techniques used.

 The change in the balance for impairment loss provision in respect of subsidiaries during the year is as follows:

 Company

+2023 2022

-2022 \$'000 2021 \$'000
+\$'000 \$'000

-At 1 July 67,895 63,982
+At 1 July 67,798 67,895

-(Reversal of) impairment loss (97) 3,913
+Impairment loss recognised/(Reversal of impairment loss) 1,532 (97)

-At 30 June 67,798 67,895
+At 30 June 69,330 67,798